davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 it was able to find an acceptable set of algorithms and the client's ClientKeyShare extension was acceptable.
 If the client proposed groups are not acceptable by the server, it will respond with a "handshake_failure" fatal alert.
+If a client receives a ServerHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.

 Structure of this message: